 golden age of more equality, democracy, freedom of speech and action than in any other time in history, perhaps the greatest departure from equality is an uneven and unfair distribution of wealth (property under another name).

 Those who have wealth have more power than those who don't.
 Those who have the good fortune to be born into a wealthy family will most likely grow up to have much more power and privilege than those who are born into poor families.
-The obscenely wealthy corporate bosses have far more power over politicians in democratic nations than do the common people.
+The obscenely wealthy, including the corporate bosses, have far more power over politicians in democratic nations than do the common people.
 (Yet the fundamental principle on which their lives is based, greed, is unethical.
 At the opposite end of the spectrum to the greedy corporate bosses are the numerous common people who freely volunteer much of their time for the public good – and they have little political power.)

 There is an entrenched and generally overlooked injustice here that is as great as any in the modern world.